Fothergilla: planting, pruning and care

 When to plant Fothergilla?

 Planting Fothergilla is preferably done in autumn, from September to November to encourage rooting before winter.
-Our potted Fothergilla, however, can be planted year-round, avoiding periods of frost or extreme heat.
+Our potted Fothergilla can, however, be planted all year round, avoiding frosty periods or severe heat.

 How to plant Fothergilla?

-Fothergilla dislikes calcareous soils but heather soil is not essential; it can adapt to ordinary non-calcareous soil enriched with potting compost.
+Fothergilla dislikes calcareous soils but heather soil is not obligatory: it can adapt to ordinary non-calcareous soil enriched with potting compost.
 Heather soil should also be enriched with potting compost to ensure good development.
-If your soil is too calcareous, choose a bush less sensitive to soil type.
-If you still wish to try growing it: add heather soil and forest potting compost.
-Plant alone or in groups of 3 or 5 at a rate of 1 specimen per m2.
+If soil is too calcareous, better choose a bush less sensitive to soil type.
+If you still wish to try cultivation: add heather soil and forest potting compost.
+Plant alone or in groups of 3 or 5 at a rate of 1 plant per m2.

 • Dig a wide planting hole at least three times the pot’s volume

-• Add gravel to the bottom of the hole to ensure good drainage
+• Add gravel to the base of the hole to ensure good drainage

-• Plant Fothergilla at collar level, in a mix ideally composed of 1/5 loam blended in equal parts with turf, heather soil, leaf mould and coarse sand
+• Plant Fothergilla at collar level, in a mix ideally composed of 1/5 loam mixed in equal proportions with turf, heather soil, leaf mould and coarse sand

-• Keep roots cool with an organic mulch of pine bark or leaf litter
+• Keep its roots cool with an organic mulch of pine bark or fallen leaves

-• Water regularly with non-calcareous water (rainwater), 2–3 times a week for the first three weeks after planting
+• Water regularly with non-calcareous water (rainwater), 2 to 3 times a week for the first three weeks after planting

-Follow all our advice to succeed with planting your Fothergilla!
+Follow all our advice to succeed in planting your Fothergilla!

 In a pot

-Choose a dwarf Fothergilla whose compact growth perfectly suits this use.
+Choose a dwarf Fothergilla whose compact growth habit suits this use perfectly.
 It will thrive for many years in a large container, provided regular watering.

-• In a pot at least 30–40 cm in diameter, lay a bed of gravel or clay pebbles at the bottom
+• In a pot at least 30–40 cm in diameter, make a bed of gravel or clay balls at the bottom

 • Water very regularly with rainwater to keep the substrate consistently moist